Tuition Fee Payment Policies and Discounts

 - Option 1: pay the tuition fees in full on the day or within four weeks of enrolment. (if you take option 1 you are eligible for a full fees discount of £500)

-- Option 2: pay 50 per cent immediately, or within four weeks of enrolment, then pay the balance by direct debit or credit mandate in either three or four installments: (three installments payable on 21 October, 21 January and 21 April or four installments payable on the 28th of the month running from November to February)
+- Option 2: pay 50 per cent immediately, or within four weeks of enrolment, then pay the balance by direct debit or credit mandate in either three or or seven installments: (three installments payable on 21 October, 21 January and 21 April or seven installments payable on the 28th of the month running from November to May)

 You will be asked to complete a direct debit or credit mandate at enrolment.